kibotrel/42-ComputerV1/README.md

 ### Equation

 As stated above, the **equation** variable must be formated in some way in order for the program to parse it correctly.
-Each polynom is composed of its factor, X and its power all together noted as `"factor * X^power"` in the equation.
+Each polynom is composed of a factor, X and its power noted as `"factor * X^power"` in the equation.

 > Example: `"-8.6 * X^2"`

-The program handle a lot more than that and allows a more flexible way of inputing data.
+The program handles a lot more than that and allows a more flexible way of inputing data.
 First, if `power = 1` you can ommit this parameter for this particular polynom.

 > Example: `"3 * X^1"` becomes `"3 * X"`